FAQs 2020 Fellows Application

 On average, it should take you 20 minutes to 2 hours to complete the required assessment.
 Please keep in mind, these are simply guidelines -- there is no time limit to the code sample.

-What languages can I complete these assessments in?
+Which languages can I complete these assessments in?

 What is a practice assessment and should I take it?